alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Deploy and configure the package mirrors by running `./Setup_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + This will take **around 30 minutes** to run.

+## Deploy logging

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
++ Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+  + Pick the Azure account that you are building the environment with when asked to log in
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
++ Deploy and configure logging by running `./Setup_SHM_Logging.ps1 -shmId <SHM ID>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
++ This will take **several minutes** to run.

+### Troubleshooting
+The API call that installs the logging extensions to the VMs times out after a few minutes, so you may get some extension installation failure messages.
+If so, try re-running the logging set up script.
+In most cases the extensions have actually been successfully installed.